-Back complaints are one of the most common issues that many American adults deal with on the daily.
+Back complaints are one of the most common issues that many American adults deal with on a daily basis.
 When the pain comes and begins to interfere with your quality of life, there are several treatment options available to relieve the pain.

 Here are some things you can do to help you get back into the swing of things when back pain rears its ugly head.